 Readers are responsible for recording a variety of textbooks and other classroom materials onto tape in a timely and accurate manner.
 Reader must be able to keep listener on track with location of text and must accurately label tapes.
 Reader must have good reading skills, which include proper intonation, pronunciation, and reading speed.

 Lab assistants are responsible for attending each weekly lab session with the student and describing visual aspects of the lab or completing any physical aspects of the lab the student needs assistance with.
 Lab Assistants should preferably have passed the course they are assisting in with a grade of B or higher.
 The Lab Assistant should be a good listener, willing to help, and able to collaborate with the student to make sure that his/her needs are being met.

 Study Skills Tutor

 Tutors are responsible for setting up a tutoring plan and setting goals with each student for successful completion of a specific course.
-Tutor must be able to utilize a number of academic strategies and methods that are helpful when working with a range of disabilities.
-Tutor must have proof of passing the course she/he is tutoring with a grade of B or better.
+Tutors must be able to utilize a number of academic strategies and methods that are helpful when working with a range of disabilities.
+Tutors must have proof of passing the course she/he is tutoring with a grade of B or better.

 Current Service Providers

 Forms and resources for current support service providers such as readers, notetakers and tutors, can be found on the Support Service Provider Forms and Resources web page.

 Please inform SSWD at firstname.lastname@example.org if you encounter any problems accessing the SSWD web site.